leejtding/gsDesignCRT/tests/testthat/_snaps/independent-test-gsBoundSummary.md

                             P(Cross) if HR=0   0.0226   0.9774
                             P(Cross) if HR=1   0.9000   0.1000

-# Test gsBoundSummary for gsDesign Object, when nFixSurv is set
+# Test gsBoundSummary for gsDesignCRT Object, when nFixSurv is set

                    Analysis            Value Efficacy Futility
                   IA 1: 20%                Z   3.2527  -0.9016